peteroupc/peteroupc.github.io/random.md

       return ceillog2(fac(numDecks*numCards)/ \
           (fac(numDecks)**numCards))

-Whenever a [**statistical-random implementation**](#Statistical_Random_Generators) or [**seeded RNG**](#Seeded_Random_Generators) is otherwise called for, if an application is expected&mdash;
+Whenever a [**statistical-random implementation**](#Statistical_Random_Generators) or [**seeded RNG**](#Seeded_Random_Generators) is otherwise called for, an application is encouraged to choose a PRNG with a state length suggested by the formulas above (and with the highest feasible period for that state length), where the choice of PRNG is based on&mdash;

-- to shuffle lists of size no larger than 100, then any PRNG used for shuffling is encouraged to have a period at least as high as the number of permutations of the largest list it is expected to shuffle.
-(See "Lack of randomness" in the [**BigDeal document by van Staveren**](https://sater.home.xs4all.nl/doc.html) for further discussion.)
+- the maximum size of lists the application is expected to shuffle, if that number is less than 100; otherwise,
+- the average size of such lists; or, if the application chooses,
+- the application shuffling 100-item lists (which usually means a state length of 525 or greater).

-- to shuffle lists of arbitrary size, or lists of size larger than 100, then any PRNG used for shuffling is encouraged to have a period at least as high as the number of permutations of an X-item list, where X is the average expected size of lists to be shuffled (or, alternatively, 100 if the lists to be shuffled will usually be large).
-(Practically speaking, for sufficiently large list sizes, any given PRNG will not be able to randomly choose some permutations of the list.)
+(Practically speaking, for sufficiently large list sizes, any given PRNG will not be able to randomly choose some permutations of the list.
+See also "Lack of randomness" in the [**BigDeal document by van Staveren**](https://sater.home.xs4all.nl/doc.html).)

-The PRNG in question should&mdash;
+The PRNG chosen this way&mdash;
-- meet or exceed the quality requirements of a statistical-random implementation, and
+- should meet or exceed the quality requirements of a statistical-random implementation, and
-- have been initialized automatically with an _unpredictable seed_ before use.
+- should have been initialized automatically with an _unpredictable seed_ before use.

 <a id=Hash_Functions></a>
 ## Hash Functions